centralelyon/player-centric-shot-maps/README.md

 <img src="images/csv_position.png" alt="csv file" width="1100">

 ### 3. Calibrate camera
-If you we don't know intrisec camera parameters, we can estimate them with OpenCv functions such as `slovepnp()` or `calibrateCamera()`.
+If you we don't know intrisec camera parameters, we can estimate them with OpenCv functions such as `slovepnp()` or `calibrateCamera()` ([doc](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html).
 These functions can be used directly inside blender with https://rtstudios.gumroad.com/l/camera_pnpoint
 To estimate these parameters, we can use 6 known points from the table whose correspondences in the 3d scene are known
 <img src="images/table_6_points.png" alt="Calibration with 6 points" width="1100">
 We need to create a json with these parameters (exemple: https://github.com/centralelyon/tt-player-centric/blob/main/exemple/PRITHIKA-PAVADE_vs_SIBEL-ALTINKAYA_camera.json)